Yogi-Codes/Oscp-notes/content/posts/How I Passed the OSCP.md

 ![How I Passed the OSCP\_3.png](/postimgs/Images/How%20I%20Passed%20the%20OSCP_3.png)

-Useful for msfvenom payloads, etc .
+Useful for msfvenom payloads, etc.

 ### Aliases